 - 1 medium carrot, peeled and chopped bite size

-- 1/2 English cucumber, sliced in half lengthwise, center part with seeds removed with a small spoon
+- 1/2 English cucumber, sliced in half lengthwise, center core with seeds removed with a small spoon

-- 1 thumb size ginger, peeled and grated
+- 1 thumb size fresh ginger, peeled and grated

-- 2/3 cup kewpie mayonnaise, regular mayonnaise, or Vegenaise
+- 2/3 cup kewpie mayonnaise or regular mayonnaise, (or Vegenaise for vegan)

 - 1 tablespoon sake